Saving Money at the Pharmacy Counter: Here's How You Can Lower Your Prescription Drug Costs

-Ask about the possibility of switching to a generic—which can cost as much as 90 percent less than brand-name drugs—or about a less expensive "therapeutic substitution," a different drug that works just as well.
+Ask about the possibility of switching to a generic, which can cost as much as 90 percent less than brand-name drugs, or about a less expensive "therapeutic substitution," such as a different drug that works just as well.
 Talk about eliminating drugs you don't need any more and non-drug options that can also help your condition, such as cognitive behavioral therapy, physical therapy, exercise, or improving your diet.
 Ask for a 90-day prescription instead of a 30-day one so you pay one co-pay rather than three.

 When you're deciding on a health plan, choose one that covers the medicines you need at a price you can afford.
 Since coverage will probably change each year, compare different plans during your open enrollment period.